Jawaharlal Nehru: Civil disobedience, Lahore Resolution, August Offer: 1940

 In March 1940, Muhammad Ali Jinnah passed what came to be known as the Pakistan Resolution, declaring that, "Muslims are a nation according to any definition of a nation, and they must have their homelands, their territory and their State."
 This state was to be known as Pakistan, meaning 'Land of the Pure'.
 Nehru angrily declared that "all the old problems ... pale into insignificance before the latest stand taken by the Muslim League leader in Lahore".
 Linlithgow made Nehru an offer on 8 October 1940, which stated that Dominion status for India was the objective of the British government.
 However, it referred neither to a date nor a method to accomplish this.
 Only Jinnah received something more precise: "The British would not contemplate transferring power to a Congress-dominated national government, the authority of which was denied by various elements in India's national life".

 In October 1940, Gandhi and Nehru, abandoning their original stand of supporting Britain, decided to launch a limited civil disobedience campaign in which leading advocates of Indian independence were selected to participate one by one.
-Nehru was arrested and sentenced to four years' imprisonment.
-On 15 January 1941, Gandhi had stated:
+Nehru was arrested and sentenced to four years imprisonment.
+On 15 January 1941, Gandhi stated:

 Some say Jawaharlal and I were estranged.
 It will require much more than a difference of opinion to estrange us.
 We had differences from the time we became co-workers and yet I have said for some years and say so now that not Rajaji but Jawaharlal will be my successor.
 After spending a little more than a year in jail, Nehru was released, along with other Congress prisoners, three days before the bombing of Pearl Harbor in Hawaii.